ArminJo/Smart-Battery-Module-Info_For_Arduino/README.md

 ## Identifying the right connection
 The minimal connector layout is: | GROUND | THERMISTOR (103AT) | CLOCK | DATA | VCC (11 or 14 volt) | (clock and data my be switched).
-- The thermistor connection has 10 kOhms to ground at 25 degree celsius.
+- The **thermistor** connection has 10 kOhms to ground at 25 degree celsius.
-- Clock und data connectors have the same resistance (between 300 kOhm to 1 MOhm) to ground.
+- **Clock** und data connectors have the same resistance (around 1 MOhm) to ground.
-- VCC may not be enabled.
+- **VCC** may not be enabled.
 Sometimes it gets enabled when *Host Present* is connected to ground or clock and data are pulled high to 3.3 or 5 volt.

+Some packs (e.g.for IBM-T41 with bq29310) require once an external voltage (e.g. 11 volt) at the VCC connector to initially get alive after full discharge condition.

 If you see more connectors, the may be used for:
 - A second (adjacent) ground and / or VCC to reduce the connector resistance for the supply current.
 - A *Battery Present* signal.
 This connector is internally connected to ground at the battery pack and NOT connected to ground at the PC.